83 pointsby pseudolus4 months ago6 comments

 Nominative determinism…

-• andrewflnr2 days ago
+• andrewflnr4 months ago

 > In a paper published in Nature in 2015, they proved that the spectral gap problem is equivalent to the halting problem (opens a new tab) — and therefore undecidable.
 If someone handed you some complete description of the material’s particles, it would either have a gap or not.